wellmoonloft/xiumusic/README.md

 1. Support lyrics

-2. Support fuzzy search (simplified and traditional, this is a big problem, for example, if you search for Jay Chou and Jay Chou)
+2. Support fuzzy search (simplified and traditional, this is a big problem, for example, if you search for 周杰伦 and 周杰倫)

 3. Concise (listening to music is listening to music)